Second Chance (1987 TV series): Boys Will Be Boys (1988)

-Production values
+Production

-As created and produced by the team of David W. Duclon and Gary Menteer, Second Chance initially had many production values similar to that of another one of their programs, Punky Brewster.
+As created and produced by the team of David W. Duclon and Gary Menteer, Second Chance initially had many similarities to another one of their programs, Punky Brewster.
 Both shows had surrogate father figure leads as co-stars (Martin's Charles Russell on Second Chance and George Gaynes' Henry Warnimont, adoptive father of the title character of Punky).
 The Second Chance theme song, a warm rock ballad titled "I Gotta Go Back", was composed by Bob Wirth and Rik Howard, who had been the composers on most Duclon/Menteer shows, including Punky Brewster.
 The theme music, in fact, used the same instrumentation and pitch as the Punky theme.

 During the episodes of the series that ran under the title Second Chance, yellow Optima font was used for the credits, which was then currently seen on Punky Brewster.
 Also, Punky Brewster featured a "tough kid" character in Season 1 named Scotty Lottabucci - a surname recycled in Second Chance.
 In yet another similarity, the reference of Time magazine was used on both shows.
 In a Season 2 Punky Brewster episode, Henry, Punky, and their dog Brandon have a family photo taken in Henry's new photography studio, which is superimposed into an actual shell cover of Time with the fictional headline "Father of the Year".
 It appears that Duclon and Menteer were fans of the publication.

 Once the series became Boys Will Be Boys, the theme song was revamped so that it was in a slightly higher pitch, but now as an instrumental, jazzy version dominated by saxophone and electric guitar.
 The newer version of the theme, and the musical cues that also changed, came to be a forerunner of the hipper, more irreverent sound that would soon permeate through other Fox shows.
 The credit font also changed, but otherwise the familiar production traits of Duclon and Menteer remained.

 Adam Sadowsky was hired to become a regular on Boys Will Be Boys after having worked under Duclon's past creative partner, Michael G. Moye, on It's Your Move (NBC, 1984–85).
 Before It's Your Move, Duclon and Moye had been producers on NBC's Silver Spoons.
 By 1987, both Moye and Duclon had development deals with the fledgling Fox network, with Moye being a co-creator of one of Fox's most popular freshman series, Married... with Children.

+Perry's father John Bennett Perry auditioned for Charles Russell hoping father and son would play the same role.